4 Day Externship in EFT Couple Therapy

 4. Describe and practice EFT skills toward resolving attachment injuries.

 6. Describe an EFT approach to managing co-morbidities such as depression and sexual dysfunction

 7. Summarize ways to continue learning EFT and refining skills in this method of therapy.

-ICEEFT Stance on Diversity: Dr. Gardner is certified by ICEEFT, and abide by the following stance adopted by ICEEFT
+ICEEFT Stance on Diversity: Drs.
+Gardner and Kallos-Lilly are certified by ICEEFT, and abide by the following stance adopted by ICEEFT

 At the International Center for Excellence in Emotionally Focused Therapy (EFT) we are dedicated to developing secure, resilient individuals and successful trusting relationships between partners and within families across the globe.
 As such, we stand against all forms of racism and discrimination and stand in support of the Black community.
 With new eyes, we condemn the abhorrent impact of systemic racism in our world, our societies, and in our own organization.

 We are committed to listening, learning and growing, so that we can better embody our values of inclusion, equality and diversity.
 We can and will do better.
 As a community, we commit to becoming an anti-racist organization, working in close collaboration with our Diversity and Inclusion Group, as well as with members in our community who have experienced marginalization.
 Together we will fight racism, both as a principle and as a tangible reality in our training programs, our clinical work and our interactions with communities across different countries and cultures.

 Our renewed aim is to share our expertise and knowledge in the service of healing racial trauma, helping people value differences and enabling them to also embrace our common humanity.
 We will take a more focused and deliberate action to welcome and promote greater openness and compassion in all our endeavors.

 With inclusion, equity, and diversity as foundational values, our work will continue to remain grounded in attachment science which asserts that we are all wired for connection and share common needs to be seen, valued and supported by others.